17 Ways To Work Smarter, Not Harder (With Benefits)

 Try to start your morning the same way each day.
 This could mean taking a short walk to move around before sitting at your desk, or it could mean starting your day by reading a book for professional development.
 Meditation can be a great practice to start your morning with because it can increase concentration, improve your mood and decrease any stress and anxiety you may feel.

 Try to focus on three to five important and challenging tasks each day.
 Consider making these your most important tasks that can make you feel highly productive when you complete them.
 Focus on these tasks one at a time before moving on to less important tasks to better prioritize your work.

 3. Establish a closing routine

-4. Block your calendar
+4. Show availability in your calendar

 5. Respond quickly